amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 14 - We have put in a `ToolButton` that is inside a `Rectangle` tht fills the width and height of the `RowLayout`, this way the `Rectangle` will be strecthing to fill all of the width of the `RowLayout` execpt the total width of all the other items placed beside it*
+*Snippet 14 - We have put in a `ToolButton` that is inside a `Rectangle` that fills the width and height of the `RowLayout`, this way the `Rectangle` will be strecthing to fill all of the width of the `RowLayout` execpt the total width of all the other items that will be placed beside it*

 When you run it, you only see the newly added button.